awprevite/wordfold/README.md

 # Features and Notes

-Some Notable features include saved states allowing for undoing and custom notifications.
+Some Notable features include saved states allowing for undoing, custom notifications, and tests using vitest.
 This implementation is only suitable for devices with a large enough screen and is best with a keyboard.
 Some improvements to be made are to allow it to be played on mobile devices by resizing elements and allowing for common mobile interactions like dragging.